scarburato/searchenginepp/README.md

 you should replace the `-j8` flag with the number of cores in your CPU.

-On MacOS,  If perfidious Apple's clang gives you problems compiling, you should consider installing GNU GCC or a more recent version of clang with brew.
+On MacOS, if perfidious Apple's clang gives you problems compiling, you should consider installing GNU GCC or a more recent version of clang through brew.

 ### CMake options